-While Randy was clinging to the final hopes of achieving his major league dreams, reality was setting in and the pull toward a career in professional wrestling grew stronger.
+While Randy was clinging to the final hopes of achieving his major league dreams, the reality was setting in, and the pull toward a career in professional wrestling grew stronger.
 Randy said he and his Tampa teammates would go and watch wrestling after Friday night games.

 While Angelo encouraged his sons to not follow in his footsteps and deal with the constant travel and frequent injury that goes along with being a wrestler, Randy eventually realized he wanted to wrestle AND play baseball.
 Randy began living a secret second life by moonlighting as the masked wrestler ‘The Spider,’ making shots at shows around Florida during the offseason.
 Randy had to keep his identity a secret, as wrestling was in violation of his baseball contract.

-“I remember the first time I saw him,” Jerry Brisco told The Miami News in a May 1986 interview.
-“It was around 1974, in the old Fort Myers Armory.
-He had good arms but he was small.
-Because of baseball, he had to keep his weight around 175 pounds and that’s pretty little for the ring.
+"I remember the first time I saw him," Jerry Brisco told The Miami News in a May 1986 interview.
+"It was around 1974, in the old Fort Myers Armory.
+He had good arms, but he was small.
+He had to keep his weight around 175 pounds because of baseball, and that’s pretty little for the ring.
 But it didn’t stop him.
-The main thing I remember is that he had a cocky attitude once he crawled through the ropes.”
+The main thing I remember is that he had a cocky attitude once he crawled through the ropes."

 "Randy Poffo was a real nice guy," former Cardinals player development director Lee Thomas said, but then the manager of another rookie league team.
 "He seemed like such a quiet guy at the time.